patacoing/City-info/README.md

 **Commit**
--Realisation of the site allowing us to add medias => works -Adding of the cors module
+-Completed the PUT media method in the API

 TO DO :
--Complete the PUT method in the API
--Modify the "update" site to be able to modify a region or its medias (name, link, cssSelector or remove)
+-Modify the "update" site to be able to modify a region or its medias (name, link, cssSelector or remove) -Build the modifying site by getting data with js (fetch)